dhaas-cyber/dhaas-cyber/README.md

 I am a recent graduate with a passion for protecting systems and identifying threats.
 Skilled in analyzing security data and applying structured methodologies to solve complex problems.

-My academic journey in cybersecurity has led me to develop a passion for network and endpoint protection, and I am eager to transition into this field, specifically aiming to become a Cybersecurity Analyst, with an interest in joining a Security Operations Center (SOC).
+My academic journey in cybersecurity has led me to develop a passion for network and endpoint protection, and I aim to become a Cybersecurity Analyst, with an interest in joining a Security Operations Center (SOC).

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]